lisb020/python-api-challenge/README.md

 * Plots the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

 ![screenshot](/VacationPy/Images/Heat%20Map%20with%20Markers.png)

+## Libraries Required

+- Matplotlib
+- Pandas
+- Scipy
+- Requests
+- os
+- numpy
+- time
+- datetime
+- gmaps

+- You will need to acquire an [OpenWeatherMap API](https://openweathermap.org/api) and a [Google API](https://support.google.com/googleapi/answer/6158862?hl=en).

+## File Description

+### WeatherPy

+- Contains the first part of the project

+#### WeatherPy.ipynb

+- Contains the code in a jupyter notebook file that analyzes the weather vs locations for 500+ cities.

+#### output_data

+- This folder contains a csv file (cities.csv) that is outputted by the WeatherPy.ipynb jupyter notebook file.
+This file contains the cities with their latitude and longitude, temperature, humidity, cloudiness, wind speed, country, and date.

+#### Images

+- This folder contains all the screen shots that are created from the jupyter notebook file.

+### VacationPy

+- Contains the second part of the project

+#### VacationPy.ipynb

+- Contains the code in a jupyter notebook file that plots hotels near cities using gmaps.

+#### Images

+- This folder contains the screen shot of the map created from the jupyter notebook file.